Summary

 Evaluate

-Continue to slide 13.
-Distribute a copy of the PSA Handout to each student.
+Display slide 12 and distribute one copy of the attached PSA handout to each student.
 Instruct students to create a Public Service Announcement (PSA) about how to stay safe in the event of a collision.
-Students may choose to create a poster, a video, or a radio announcement.
-Students can choose any type of collision that involves the use of helmets as protection, but they should record their ideas on their handouts to indicate the subject of their PSA to you.
-Ask the students to use the rubric on the second page of the PSA handout as a guide for this portion of the lesson.
-Prior to starting the activity, go over each element from the rubric that needs to be included in the PSA.
+Tell students that they may choose to create a poster, video, or radio announcement for their PSA.
+Encourage students to choose any type of collision that involves the use of helmets for protection and have them record their ideas on the handouts to indicate the subject of their PSA.

 Resources